-Water dash – this works well outside and in hot weather, half fill plastic cups with water, drop food colouring into about half the cups, so a quarter of the cups end up one colour and a quarter another. the children then have to fill their teams bucket with just one colour.
+Water dash – this works well outside and in hot weather.
+Half fill plastic cups with water, drop food colouring into about half the cups, so a quarter of the cups end up one colour and a quarter another.
+The children then have to fill their teams bucket with just one colour.
 They should have to use at least some of the clear liquid to show how our actions spread.

-Shape Recognition – both limited space sit down games and making a race, work well when you draw round some objects and then get the youngsters to replace the right object in the empty gap. any household iten will do but shapes with thin parts like scissors are especially effective.
+Shape Recognition – both limited space sit down games and making a race, work well when you draw round some objects and then get the youngsters to replace the right object in the empty gap. any household item will do but shapes with thin parts like scissors are especially effective.